Nature and conservation

 Ō Tū Wharekai is one of the best examples of an inter-montane wetland system remaining in New Zealand.

-Download a map showing the area included in the Ō Tū Wharekai wetland project (PDF, 209K)
+Map of area in Ō Tū Wharekai wetland project (PDF, 209K)

 Ashburton lakes contain a diverse range of habitats, largely due to the unique glacial landforms that shaped the landscape.
 Because of this, it supports a large amount of wildlife.